How will Remote Learning be conducted April 6 - May 29 (end of school year)?

 Grades 4-5 will be emailed the weekly work (broken up into days and subjects) as well as daily email communications with journal prompts.
 Teachers will use Google Classroom, chats, hangouts, online Scholastic magazines, and age-appropriate videos.
 Zoom meetings will start effective April 6 to teach math and French and enable students to see each other and their teachers.

 Grades 6-8 will have their classwork and homework posted on Teacherease as well as on Google Classroom.
 Teachers will regularly use Google Classroom, chats, hangouts, and age-appropriate videos.
-Zoom meetings will start effective April 6 to teach math, English, French, Spanish, and history.
+Zoom meetings will start effective April 6 to teach math, English, French, Spanish, and history, science, art, drama, and music.
 This will also enable students to see each other and their teachers, get instruction directly from the teachers, and feel less isolated.

 Why does it seem like there is more work than the usual daily homework?